Simple: back up first.

-The key word is here “everything”.
+The key words here are “all” and “everything”.

-Let’s say the upgrade turns out to be incompatible with your system; it’s not going to work for some reason.
+Let’s say the upgrade turns out to be incompatible with your system; it’s not going to work, for some reason.

 Perhaps the upgrade turns out to be incompatible with you.
 You just don’t like it!

-Let’s say that there’s just something wrong, be it personal preference or fundamental system flaw, that makes you regret ever trying to apply the upgrade.
+Maybe there’s just something wrong, be it personal preference or fundamental system flaw, that makes you regret ever trying to apply the upgrade.